jotvibfeng/semester-project-noroff/README.md

 Install the dependencies: npm install If you running into an error during installation make sure you have downloaded node_module on your computer. you can use this link for how to download node_module: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs

 # How to use the site
 Take your time to explore the multiple exceptions that the site has to offer and I guarantee that you and your kids will not be disappointed.
+We also have a special guest who come to have presentation regarding the profession they work in, like Prof Sheila Widnall from the Massachusetts Institute of Technology will be delivering 3 lectures on the development of aeronautics and where the future lies in this exciting ‘space’.